alpaka-group/vikunja/docs/source/development/ci.rst

    Relationship between GitHub.com, GitLab.com and HZDR gitlab-ci runners

-To change how the tests are built and executed, modify the code in the `vikunja repository <https://github.com/alpaka-group/vikunja>`_.
-If the container environment with the dependencies needs to be changed, please open an issue or contribute to `alpaka-group-container repository <https://gitlab.com/hzdr/crp/alpaka-group-container/container_registry>`_.
+To change how the tests are built and executed modify the code in the `vikunja repository <https://github.com/alpaka-group/vikunja>`_.
+If the container environment with the dependencies needs to be changed please open an issue or contribute to `alpaka-group-container repository <https://gitlab.com/hzdr/crp/alpaka-group-container/container_registry>`_.